 His Osawatomie speech began in timeless Obama fashion with a very polite thank you to his audience.
 That’s become a hallmark of his public speaking.
 A second hallmark is the way in which he introduces members of his audience.
 This week was no exception as he welcomed the local mayor, the superintendent and the head of the local school.
 Then, he also introduced a former State Governor and current Secretary of Health and Human Services.

-With the pleasantries complete the President re-affirmed his strong family connections to Kansas confirming the abiding spirit of Kansans and Americans everywhere over the span of history.
+With the pleasantries complete the President then re-affirmed his strong family connections to Kansas.
+So, he confirmed the abiding spirit of Kansans and Americans everywhere over the span of history.

-At this stage his speech dwelt on current financial difficulties before he dived into a political history lesson whose span took in the Great Depression before stretching further back to President Theodore Roosevelt.
+At this stage his Osawatomie speech dwelt on current financial difficulties before he dived into a political history lesson.
+And with the span of this lesson he took in the Great Depression first.
+But, then he reached further back to President Theodore Roosevelt.

 This made for interesting topicality and a sense of the rich continuum of American life.
 But it wasn’t firebrand rhetoric.

 But not for long.
-His speech then moved to current matters:
+Because he then moved to current matters with the speech:

 The race we want to win, the race we can win is a race to the top–the race for good jobs that pay well and offer middle-class security.

-And in the week that Herman Cain faced criticism for using a song lyric by Donna Summer from Pokemon: The Movie 2000 in one of his speeches, the President came close to mimicking Carly Simon from the 1977 James Bond film The Spy who Loved Me.
+And in the week that Herman Cain faced criticism for using a song lyric by Donna Summer from Pokemon: The Movie 2000 in his Pokemon speech three months ago, the President came close to mimicking Carly Simon from the 1977 James Bond film The Spy who Loved Me.